joesb/figuration.al/content/prefiguration/prefiguration-and-narrative-competence.md

 Whatever else may be going on in the composition or reception of a plot, the experience of it is grounded in the real world, the world of *action*, of *structures*, of *symbols* and of *temporality*.
 Narratives describe something recognisable by comparison with the real world, and a story’s world-like features are described in the plot (rather than deduced).^1^

-Paul Ricoeur argues that, if this is true, three things must exist for mimesis1, prefiguration, to function.
+Paul Ricoeur argues that, if this is true, three things must exist for mimesis 1, prefiguration, to function.

 ## Narrative Competence